Investigational Medicinal Products Training

 About This Course

-As a QP or quality assurance auditor in this challenging area, are you aware of the current and planned changes around the manufacture of investigational medicinal products (IMPs)?
+As a QP or quality assurance professional working in this challenging area, are you aware of the current and planned changes around the manufacture of investigational medicinal products (IMPs)?
 This highly interactive IMP training course makes sure you are up to date.

 If you choose our virtual learning option, training will be delivered via a combination of live instructor-led virtual classrooms and self-paced online learning.
 Full details will be sent to you following registration.